Brian Stokes Mitchell

 Mitchell won the Tony Award for Best Actor in a Musical for his performance as Fred Graham / Petruchio in the Broadway revival of Kiss Me, Kate (2000).
 His other Tony-nominated performances were in Ragtime (1998), King Hedley II (2001), and Man of La Mancha (2003).
 Mitchell's other notable roles include in Oh, Kay!
 (1991), Jelly's Last Jam (1992), Kiss of the Spider Woman (1993), Sweeney Todd: The Demon Barber of Fleet Street (2002), South Pacific (2005), Les Misérables (2008), Guys and Dolls (2009), Women on the Verge of a Nervous Breakdown (2010), Oliver!
 (2012), Camelot (2014), Shuffle Along (2016), and Love Life (2025).

-He is also known for his roles on television including as Dr. Justin Jackson in the CBS medical drama Trapper John, M.D.
-(1979 to 1986).
-Mitchell also had recurring roles on shows such as Frasier, Glee, Mr. Robot, The Path, Billions, and The Good Fight.
+Mitchell is also known for his television roles, including Dr. Justin Jackson in the CBS medical drama Trapper John, M.D.
+(1979 to 1986) and recurring roles on shows such as Frasier, Glee, Mr. Robot, The Path, Billions, and The Good Fight.
 He took the role of Walt in the CBS sitcom Fam (2019).
 He received a Grammy Award for Best Spoken Word Album nomination for The Complete Shakespeare Sonnets in 2001.

 Biography from the Wikipedia article Brian Stokes Mitchell.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.